jc782/wedding-website/content/section/order-of-events.md

 At St James' Church, Nayland.

 ## ~5:00pm - Reception
-Walk from the Church to Cambridge House (20 Stoke Road, Nayland) for our reception which will include drinks, ceilidh, dinner, and live music.
+Walk from the Church to Cambridge House (nearby) for our reception which will include drinks, ceilidh, dinner, and live music.

 ## ~11pm - Close of Play